iamkrut/nlp_projects/lexical_substitution_retrofitting/README.md

-# Homework 2
+# Lexical Substitution

 ## Installation

-Make sure you setup your virtual environment:
+Setup virtual environment:

     python3 -m venv venv
     source venv/bin/activate
     pip install -r requirements.txt

-You can optionally copy and modify the requirements for when we test your code:

-    cp requirements.txt answer/requirements.txt

-## Required files

-You must create the following files:

-    answer/lexsub.py
-    answer/lexsub.ipynb
+## Create .magnitude file

+You must use the pre-trained word vectors from `glove.6B.100d.magnitude` and it exists in the `/data` folder

+## Retrofitting Word Vectors with Semantic Lexicons

+To create the retrofitted .magnitude file, run this command:

+`sh run.sh`

+This script reads the original word vector file `data/glove.6B.100d.magnitude`.

+It will take approximatelty 15 minutes to complete the process.
+The script runs `modifyWordVec.py` file that generates the retrofiited word vectors in a text file.
+It is by default reading the `wordnet-synonyms.txt` for reading the lexicon to create ontology graph.
+The final step generates '.magnitude' file from the generated '.txt' file.

 ## Create output.zip

-To create the `output.zip` file for upload to Coursys do:
+To create the `output.zip` file do:

     python3 zipout.py